facebookresearch/xformers/docs/source/tutorials/triton.rst

 ---------------------------------

 You can reproduce these numbers locally by running `python3 xformers/benchmarks/benchmark_triton_dropout.py`.
 The units are GB/s.
-These results are for a laptop nVidia 3080, Triton 1.1 and PyTorch 1.10.
+These results are for a nvidia A6000, Triton 1.1 and PyTorch 1.10.

 .. image:: ../../plots/fused_dropout/Dropout_Bias_True_FW_torch.float16_Act_gelu.png